-The contribution to Edusave accounts represents payments made to Singapore Citizen students studying at primary or secondary level in MOE-funded schools.
-From FY 2014, contribution was extended to all Singapore Citizen children aged 7 to 16 who are not enrolled in any MOE-funded schools.
+The contribution to Edusave accounts represents payments made to Singapore Citizen students studying at primary or secondary level in MOE-funded schools as well as Singapore Citizen children aged 7 to 16 who are not enrolled in any MOE-funded schools.
 Those aged 7 to 12 receive the quantum applicable to primary level students, and those aged 13 to 16 receive the quantum applicable to secondary level students.
-The rate of contribution to each account for 2021 was \$230 (2020: \$230) for primary level students and \$290 (2020: \$290) for secondary level students.
-During the financial year, contributions were paid into the Edusave accounts of 384,887 children (FY 2020: 382,096).
-There was a lower contribution to Edusave accounts in FY 2021 due to an additional top-up of \$200 to eligible Singapore Citizen children in FY 2020.
+The rate of contribution to each account for 2022 was \$230 (2021: \$230) for primary level students and \$290 (2021: \$290) for secondary level students.
+During the financial year, contributions were paid into the Edusave accounts of 386,180 children (FY 2021: 384,887).